 How to Make Sure a Gas Mask Fits

-Unlike a hat or clothing, medium sized gas masks usually fit a wide range of people.
+Unlike a hat or clothing, medium-sized gas masks usually fit a wide range of people.
 Masks need to fit your face, and your head size does not matter as much since straps are usually adjustable.
-Small children and those with smaller faces will need a small mask or specially developed infant mask.
+Small children and those with smaller faces will need a small mask or a specially developed infant mask.
 Large masks are rare but are needed by a few with very large faces.
 A staggering 90% of adults will fit in a medium gas mask.
 Even if you have a mask that is the proper size does not mean it fits.
 Proper fitting ensures that the mask has created a seal with your skin and that your breathing is creating positive pressure within the mask.
-Here are the easy to follow steps to make sure you have a good fit:
+Here are the easy-to-follow steps to make sure you have a good fit:

 - Loosen the mask straps completely and pull them over the front of the mask and out of the way.

 - Roll the mask on, planting your chin firmly in the chin cup first and then seating the nose cup in place.

 - Hold the mask in place while you pull the straps over the back of your head.

 - Tighten the straps.
 If there are multiple straps, tighten the middle first, then the top, and then the bottom straps last.